brifle-de/brifle-docs/brifle-doc/docs/tutorials/03-Signatures/02-request-signature.md

 ## 1. Create a Signature Reference

-A Signature Reference is used to organise multiple signatures into a single group.
-The generated Reference Identifier is than send along the documents to the users.
-All users can see all signatures of a signature reference group.
+A Signature Reference combines multiple signatures into one group.
+The Reference Identifier is sent with the documents to the users.
+All users can see all signatures in a Signature Reference group.

 ## 2. Collect the receivers and Prepare document

-Collect all required data of the receiver, such as their name and other identifiers, used for sending.
-Send the documents.
-Add the signature reference to the send requests and send the documents to the users.
+It is essential to collect all the necessary data from the recipient, including their name and other identifying information, in order to facilitate the delivery process.
+Once this has been completed, the documents can be sent.
+The signature reference should then be added to the send requests, after which the documents can be sent to the users.

 ## 3. The Receiver gets notified

-The receivers gets notified that a new signature is requested from them.
+The receiver is informed that a new signature is required.